-Unwanted Life started out as a mental health blog, which was going to be based on my experiences of mental health.
+Unwanted Life started as a mental health blog, which was going to be based on my experiences of mental health.
 This would offer a slice of life view of what it’s like to live with mental health problems.

 The blog now covers different disorders, psychological theories, and interventions, such as Positive Psychology.
 Plus other related content that doesn’t solely focus on my experiences.
 Although my experiences still play a big part in Unwanted Life’s content.

-My Five Favorite Posts
+Birthday: My Five Favourite Posts

-My Positive Psychology post was my first about a psychological theory.
+My ‘Positive Psychology: The Theory And Its Interventions‘ article was my first about a psychological theory.
 It was a theory I’d initially dismissed when I first came across it whilst studying for my postgraduate degree because it came across as ‘pop psychology‘.
-However, I grew to like the theory and its interventions, and because of that, I decided to create a post about it.
+However, I grew to like the theory and its interventions, and because of that, I decided to create an article about it.

-Unfortunately, I got carried away with creating this post and it ended up being really long.
+Unfortunately, I got carried away with creating this post, and it ended up being really long.
 But I still love it.
-I’ve created several Positive Psychology intervention images based on this post.
-In the hope that they’ll be shared and thus help people improve their mental health.
+I’ve created several positive psychology intervention images based on this post, in the hope that they’ll be shared and thus help people improve their mental health.

-It was a fun post to write because it was so different to how I’d written everything else.
+It was a fun article to write because it was so different from how I’d written everything else.
 It was also the first glimpse my readers had of seeing what I actually looked like.
 Besides these photos, only two people, my GP, and a dermatologist have seen the state of my hair.
 Making it quite a scary step to take to put these pictures of my lack of hair online, as I’m deeply ashamed of how my hair looks.

 The reasoning behind the post seemed to pay off because it became my first successful post.
-So not only was it fun to create, it also seemed to be a hit with my readers.
+So not only was it fun to create, but it also seemed to be a hit with my readers.

-This next post was created because I’d seen how badly people reacted to criticism.
-Plus I’ve seen how people will feel it’s ok to attack people if they present it as if it’s just them expressing their feelings.
-Thus, the ‘Eating The Criticism Sandwich‘ was born.
+This next article was created because I’d seen how badly people reacted to criticism.
+Plus, I’ve seen how people feel it’s ok to attack people if they present it as if it’s just them expressing their feelings.
+Thus, ‘The Hard Truth About Eating The Criticism Sandwich‘ was born.

 The idea was that it would hopefully lead to people communicating better so that people don’t get defensive because they feel attacked.
-If they don’t feel attacked, then they can engage in proper dialog and change can be promoted.
+If they don’t feel attacked, then they can engage in proper dialogue and change can be promoted.

-Lastly, ‘Brexit: Do You Feel Safe?‘ wasn’t one I intended to write as I didn’t want to bring politics to my site.
+Lastly, ‘Brexit And Hate Crimes: Do You Feel Safe?‘ wasn’t one I intended to write about as I didn’t want to bring politics to my site.
 Also, I was concerned that talking about Brexit might bring abuse and trolls as well.
 That’s because Brexit is a very divisive topic that has inflamed all sides.
-However, I was able to write it in a way that didn’t bring in the ‘leave Vs remain’ aspect of Brexit, but rather how Brexit has led to minorities, like me, to fear the rise in hate crime.
+However, I was able to write it in a way that didn’t bring in the ‘leave Vs remain’ aspect of Brexit, but rather how Brexit has led minorities, like me, to fear the rise in hate crime.

-Unwanted Life is officially one year old.
-Hopefully the blog will get better with age like a fine wine, as I and my site mature.
+Unwanted Life is officially one-year-old.
+Hopefully, the blog will get better with age like a fine wine, as I and my site mature.
 Bring on Unwanted Life’s second birthday.

-Lastly, if you’d like to support my blog then you can make a donation of any size below also.
+Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,

 Unwanted Life readers.